kazurayam/How_to_let_TestCases_in_a_TestSuite_to_quit_once_a_TestCase_failed/README.md

 #### Design

 `com.kazurayam.ks.testsuite.Advisor` is a Custom Groovy class that I developed.
 This is included in the `TestSuiteAdvisor-x.x.x.jar` file.
 A call to `Advisor.shouldQuit()` would return a Boolean value.
 If one or more preceding Test Cases in a Test Suite have failed, then `shouldQuit()` will return true.
-Then the test case should decide; if it wants to, can quit immediately by explicitly calling the statement `return;`
+Then the test case should decide; if it wants to, it can quit immediately by calling the statement `return;`

-Katalon Studio will ignorantly trigger your Test Cases, and your Test Cases chooses for themselves.
-This design allocates more responsibility to Test Cases than to Katalon Studio engine.
-I think this is more flexible.
+Katalon Studio will ignorantly trigger your Test Cases, and your Test Cases are supposed to choose for themselves.
+This is a sort of [Inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control#:~:text=In%20software%20engineering%2C%20inversion%20of,control%20from%20a%20generic%20framework.).

 #### Test Listener